aio-libs/aioftp/docs/developer_tutorial.rst

 Lets take a look to a more complex example.
 Say, we want to collect some data via extra connection.
 For this one you need one of «extra connection» methods:
 :py:meth:`aioftp.Client.store` and :py:meth:`aioftp.Client.retrieve`.
 Here we implements some «COLL x» command.
-I don't know what it does, but it sends some data via extra connection.
+I don't know what it does, but it retrieve some data via extra connection.
 And the size of data is equal to «x».

 ::

+    import asyncio

     import aioftp
-    import asyncio

     class MyClient(aioftp.Client):